neginrahimiyazdi/neginrahimiyazdi.github.io/_projects/6_project.md

 **Evaluation**: To assess the model's performance, I evaluated it on the test data using various metrics such as the confusion matrix, precision, recall, and F1-score.
 These metrics were computed using the scikit-learn library.

 **Baseline Comparison**: As a point of reference, I also trained an MLP model on the MNIST dataset to compare the performance of the breast cancer classification model against a commonly used benchmark.

+For more details and to explore the code repository, please visit [GitHub Repository](https://github.com/neginrahimiyazdi/Breast-Cancer-Prediction-using-MLP).